5 Reasons to Stop Cross-selling

 Don’t get me wrong, cross-selling is great when it happens as a matter of course.
 For example, it’s a no-brainer when a client needs help and the introduction is immediately relevant.
 But it shouldn’t be the cornerstone of your approach to BD.

-As Harvard Law Fellow Heidi Gardner points out, collaboration is not cross-selling.
-“Cross-selling is telling your corporate client after negotiating a contract, ‘I have a partner that does great litigation work’.
-Let me introduce you.
 Collaboration is telling your banking client during an M&A deal, ‘My partner is an expert in deal-making.
 She works in our real estate area, but she might be able to help us think through our deal from a different angle.
 Do you want me to set up lunch for the three of us to brainstorm?”

 Further Reading

-14 Ways You Can Win More Work (without cross selling)
+14 Ways You Can Win More Work (without cross-selling)

 6 Sales Culture Killers in Professional Services Firms